primefaces/primefaces/docs/9_0/ajax/javascriptApi.md

     ...
 More components
 </h:form>
 ```
-You can post all the information with ajax using;
+You can post all the information with AJAX using;

 ```js
 PrimeFaces.ajax.Request.handle({